 You then create an app that allows Adam and Eve (and anyone else they choose) to browse their photos.
-And they can select and order any of the photos directly from the app.
+And they can select and order any photos directly from the app.

-ShootProof vs Pixieset—What Does Pixieset Offer?
+ShootProof vs Pixieset: What Plans Do Pixieset Offer?

 Pixieset offers a number of plans.
 Their client gallery plans range from $0 to $40 per month.
 (Or $34 per month if paid annually.)
 As you would expect, the free version is very limited.